Published:

 Improving M365 GDPR Compliance With Configuration-as-Code

 That’s where CoreView comes in.
-As a comprehensive configuration management solution for Microsoft 365, CoreView Configuration Manager lets you track and document changes to your tenant configuration that can negatively impact your compliance posture.
-It also enables you to roll back your tenant configuration by creating an automatic backup each time someone implements a new change.
+As a comprehensive configuration management solution for Microsoft 365, CoreView Configuration Manager lets you track and document changes to your tenant configuration that could negatively impact your compliance posture.
+It also enables you to roll back tenant configuration by creating an automatic backup each time someone implements a new change.

 Get a personalized demo today